kinern/jtrack-expo/README.md

-# jtrack - Fitness Tracker App
+# JTrack - Fitness Tracking App

 React Native App with "Don't Break The Chain" style fitness tracker.
-Originally only for jump roping, modified to store minutes of execise instead of repetitions.
+Originally for jump roping, modified to store minutes of execise instead of repetitions.

 ### Features
 - "Don't Break The Chain" style calendar with images to indicate minutes.